practicalparticipation/standard/standard/docs/en/02_key_concepts/05_serialization.md

 would be rendered in a flat format as:

-<div class="include-csv" data-src="standard/example/serialization-flat.csv" data-table-class="table table-striped"></div>
+<div class="include-csv" data-src="standard/example/serialization-flat.csv" data-table-class="table table-striped schema-table"></div>

 A set of prototype tools for generating flat OCDS templates are [available on GitHub](https://github.com/open-contracting/flattening-ocds).

 ### Simplified single table

 In cases where there are no one-to-many relationships within a release, a release can be represented in a single tabular row and stored as CSV.

+Such cases are likely to be rare.
+Flat data models based upon repeated lines to handle one-to-many relationships should be avoided.

 ### Multi-table